Healthdirect Free Australian health advice you can count on.

 What if I already have blood in my poo?

-If you have already have symptoms, such as blood in your stool (poo), you should see your doctor.
+If you have symptoms such as blood in your stool (poo), you should see your doctor as soon as possible.
 You should not wait for your test kit.

-You should also see your doctor if there are changes to your bowel habits.
-These can be:
+You should also see your doctor if there are changes to your bowel habits or how your stools look.
+This may mean:

 If you have any of these signs, don't wait for your kit.
 See your doctor.